ChristElise/christelise.github.io/_posts/2024-09-14-suuk-walkthrough.md

 www-data@kuus:/var/www/html/upload$
 ```

 With this access, we can start internal enumeration of the target's system.
-We will notice www-data's .bash_history file in the web root directory.
+We will notice the www-data's .bash_history file in the web root directory.
 ```bash
 www-data@kuus:/var/www$ ls -la
 ls -la